muhammadzaki693/Discord-bots/README.md

 ```
 TOKEN=yourtoken
 ```
-and data.json in data your data in there
+and data.json in data folder(make the folder name data) your data in there